Issue No. 197. - November 3 , 2000.

 referendum if it airs any propaganda related to the event.

-Almost simultaneously HDZ president Ante Jelavic, a member of
+Almost simultaneously HDZ president Ante Jelavic,

 the Bosnian presidency, was saying in Mostar that Croats will push